ml-ME-gatech/modeling_tungsten/recrystallization/README.md

 _Posterior predictive distribution visualization comparison of JMAK vs. Generalized Logistic models fitted jointly to the various data sets_

 There is little visual difference between model posterior predictions obtained by calibration seperately to the datasets _vs._ jointly.
 The below table compares the model inadquency estimated standard deviation when calibrating each data set individually vs. the combined model form.
-The model inadequecy increases somewhat in each scenario however the quality of the predictions is not impacted significantly and the combined model provides a straightforward way to interpolate between different tungstens.
+The model inadequecy increases somewhat in each scenario however the quality of the predictions is not impacted significantly and the combined model provides a straightforward way to interpolate between different tungstens, and extrapolate to tungstens with required properties.

 **Independent vs. Combined Error Comparison**: Recrystallization model inadequecy standard deviation comparison across datasets